BottleRocketStudios/iOS-SessionTools/README.md

 ## Usage

 ### SessionTools out of the box uses the keychain to store your session data.
-To allow for maximum flexibility, you can use the SessionTools/Base subspec to integrate SessionTools without the keychain dependencies.
+To allow for maximum flexibility, you can use the `SessionTools/Base` subspec to integrate SessionTools without the keychain dependencies.
 Going forward, we are assuming you are using this on iOS and want to use the keychain.

-You'll need to create a few things before working with a Session.
+#### Preparation

-#### 1. Create a model object that conforms to Codable.
+##### 1. Create a model object that conforms to `Codable`.
+You've probably already created some variation of this in your codebase.
 ``` swift
 struct Model: Codable {
     let firstName: String